 Recent releases of Windows 10 include a subset of the OpenSSH implementation that is used by most Linux and macOS systems as part of Windows PowerShell.
 This allows SSH key-based authentication to be set up from a Windows 10 client using similar steps to those outlined above for Linux and macOS.

-To open Windows PowerShell on a Windows 10 system press the Win+X keyboard combination and select it from the menu, or locate and select it from the Start menu.
-Once running, the PowerShell window will appear as shown in Figure 18-1:
+On Windows, search for Windows PowerShell and select it from the results.
+Once running, the PowerShell window will appear, as shown in Figure 18-1:

 If you already have a private key from another client system, simply copy the id_rsa file to a folder named .ssh on the Windows 10 system.
 Once the file is in place, test the authentication within the PowerShell window as follows: